ThomasMoncrief/CopyeditGPT/README.md

 3. Patience (especially with long documents)<br>

 <h4>API Key</h4>

-If you don't have an API key, head to [Open AI's API page](https://platform.openai.com/account/api-keys) and create an account.
+If you don't have an API key, head to <a href="https://platform.openai.com/account/api-keys/" target="_blank">OpenAI's API page</a> and create an account.
 You will also need to set up a payment method, as the API does cost a negligible amount for usage.

 How much does it cost?
 The short answer is, very little.<br>
 This app is using the Davinci-003 model, which costs $0.03 per one thousand tokens of usage.
 Analysis of one thousand words will use about 2,500 tokens.
 So, editing a full-length article will run you about ten cents.
 A novel of one hundred thousand words will run you about half the cost of a cup of coffee.